srujan-here/Learn_javaScript/README.md

 # Learn_javaScript

-Here iam going to java_script from basic to advance
+Here iam going to learn java_script from basic to advance